 - Instead of processing the pistachios yourself, you can use store-bought pistachio paste.
 I processed them in a food processor until pasty but still slightly chunky.

-–If you don’t have silicone molds, you can use an ice cube tray, or simply make one large chocolate bar in a loaf pan — line it with baking paper, pour in half the melted chocolate, add the filling, then pour the remaining chocolate over the top.
+- If you don’t have silicone molds, you can use an ice cube tray, or simply make one large chocolate bar in a loaf pan — line it with baking paper, pour in half the melted chocolate, add the filling, then pour the remaining chocolate over the top.

 - Bought a whole box of matzah and not sure what to do with the rest?
 Don’t let it go to waste — make matzo brei, matzah layered cake, and matzah slathered with chocolate.

-Dubai Chocolate Kosher For Passover
+Dubai Chocolate Kosher for Passover (4 Ingredients)

 Equipment